 This will be the fifth year for the E-Commerce Berlin Expo, with 180 exhibitors and about 7,000 attendees expected.

-They’ve already posted the speakers list, and it’s impressive:
+They’ve just posted the 2020 speakers list, and it’s impressive:

 Oh, and there’s one more thing … it’s free to attend for startups.
 You can register here.